Bridgetanntighe/ActiveDirectoryLab/README.md

 <h2>Check file and Directory details:</h2>
-I will explore the permissions of the projects diretory and the files it contains. <br> The lab starts with /home/researcher2 as the current working directory.
+The lab starts with /home/researcher2 as the current working directory.
 This is because I'm changing permissions for files and directories belonging to the researcher2 user. <br>
 1. The cd projects command navigates to the projects directory. <br>
 2. The ls -l command lists the contents and permissions of the projects directory.
 This shows the reserch_team owns the files in the projects directory.<br>